Raveena Aurora: Musical style and songwriting

-Aurora has been described as a R&B, soul, jazz, experimental, contemporary R&B and pop singer.
-The subject of her songs are based on her personal experiences.
+Raveena has been described as a R&B, soul, jazz, experimental, contemporary R&B and pop singer.
+She plays the guitar and the piano.
+The subject of her songs are based on her personal experiences or from observations.
 Her lyrics refer to variety of themes, such as identity politics, sexuality, heartbreaks, hardships, and mental struggles.
 She stated that she had always found songwriting to be a form of catharsis and having music as a way to process and reflect on her experiences "saved" her.
+According to her, songwriting "happens by feeling" and the song process begins from the music then she writes the lyrics.
 Before making Shanti, she said, "I wrote hundreds and hundreds and hundreds of songs before my first project.
-Good songwriting is the heart of any person’s success, so I felt like the only thing I could do is write good songs to prove myself."
+Good songwriting is the heart of any person's success, so I felt like the only thing I could do is write good songs to prove myself."